ahsan112/Fibonacci-Sequence/README.md

 # Fibonacci-Sequence

- generate the Fibonacci sequence to the Nth number.
+ Generate the Fibonacci sequence to the Nth number.